La Roche-Guyon: Château de La Roche-Guyon

-In early 1960, French technocrats had the idea for a new administrative capital, to replace Paris as capital with a French "Brasilia" built near La Roche-Guyon and to transform the commune into a "Monaco on the Seine".
+In early 1960, French technocrats had the idea for a new administrative capital, to replace Paris as capital with a French "Brasília" built near La Roche-Guyon and to transform the commune into a "Monaco on the Seine".
 In early 1960, there was an architectural design competition for the Project, in which the architects Albert Laprade and Jean Brasilier participated.

-The castle is now open to the public.
+The castle is opened to the public and several events take place there (Fête des Fleurs, Salon du Vin etc.).

+The village is protected on its architecture (as La Roche-Guyon is locate in the Vexin Regional Park).